MrUrq/SurrogateModelOptim.jl/README.md

 *SurrogateModelOptim* is a Julia package for the optimisation of expensive functions.
 The surrogate model is based on an ensemble of Radial Basis Function interpolants with adaptive axis scaling.

-Features:

-* Sampling plan creation through
-* Creation of an optimised RBF surrogate.
-* Infill of design space.

 ## Installation

 The package is registered and can be installed with `Pkg.add`.